Duet3D/wiki-content/User_manual/Tuning/Orthogonal_axis_compensation.md

 The format for the M556 command is
 `M556 S[d] X[XY] Y[YZ] Z[XZ]`
 where [d] is the distance in mm you measured on the guage between the projection and the end of the screw.
-Suppose d = 75, and the XY, YZ and XZ measurements are XY = -0.65, YZ = 0.9, and XZ = 0.2.
+Suppose d = 75, and the XY, YZ and ZX measurements are XY = -0.65, YZ = 0.9, and ZX = 0.2.
 Then send:
 ```
 M556 S75 X-0.65 Y0.9 Z0.2
 ```